sw08/blog-new/posts/2209211628-CoDrone mini manual.md

 ## Why I wrote this?
-I've just borrowed CoDrone mini from programming club in my school.
+I've borrowed CoDrone mini from programming club in my school a little months ago.
 Honestly, I'd forgotten this until today - but tomorrow(Sep 22th) I must return it.
 I remembered the teacher asking me to record a video and test it.
 But maybe the manual - included with the drone box - was too old or like that, anyway I found the module - used in the manual book - was not on pypi.
 I think the uploader had deleted it - as I found another module.
 In short, I'm writing this for someone experiencing the same as me.

 ## How to get the library
 First, go to [here](https://pypi.org/project/CoDrone-mini/#files) and download the whl file.
 And unzip it, so that you can see the whole code.